 Psychology helps us to understand human behaviour and mental processes and allows students to better understand how we think act and feel.
 Most importantly students of psychology at The Beaconsfield School will gain a greater understanding of themselves and appreciate the diversity of human behaviour; making them culturally competent and globally engaged citizens.

 During the course, you will examine the different influences that create mental processes then explore how these influences show themselves in real life situations.
-It puts particular emphasis on being scientific, analytical, rigorous and ethical; what you learn is based on research and you will also conduct research to test your own ideas and to challenge the ideas of others.
+It puts particular emphasis on being scientific, analytical, rigorous and ethical.
+What you learn is based on research and you will also conduct research to test your own ideas and to challenge the ideas of others.

 The skills and knowledge of psychology are relevant to any career involving contact with other people.
 Whilst they will be particularly relevant to such careers as teaching, medicine, personnel management and social work, they are also relevant to careers in business, customer relations, the police, journalism, advertising, and the law.
-An IB Diploma in psychology can help you into work but is also recognised as a sound preparation for university.
+An A ‘Level in psychology can help you into work but is also recognised as a sound preparation for university.